Immortality-IMT/SearX-Cache/README.md

 # SearX-Cache
-A caching system for SearX or SearXNG
+A caching system for SearX or SearXNG.
 An open source disributed database that provides a caching system for searx to speed up repeated searches.

+Note: if you run a public instance, please disclose to your users that the results of their queries are being cached.

 To use: